Evaluating Hypothesis Tests

 def summarize_results(self) -> dict:

-"""Return a summary of results
+"""Return a summary of results: test name, DGP characteristics, power.

 Returns: